roytang/blog/content/notes/2011/04/56005741147996160/index.md

 syndicated:
 - type: twitter
   url: https://twitter.com/roytang/statuses/56005741147996160/
+title: ''
 ---

-RT [@eranium](https://twitter.com/eranium/): CFO asks CEO "What happens if we invest in developing our people & then they leave us?"
-CEO:  'What happens if we don't, an ...
+CFO asks CEO "What happens if we invest in developing our people & then they leave us?"
+CEO:  'What happens if we don't, and they stay?"